MithrilJS/mithril.js/docs/stream.md

 var pending = stream()
 ```

-If a stream is dependent on more than one stream, and any of its parent streams is in a pending state, the dependent stream is also in a pending state, and does not update its value.
+If a stream is dependent on more than one stream and any of its parent streams is in a pending state, the dependent stream is also in a pending state, and does not update its value.

 ```javascript
 var a = stream(5)